 How to change a tab-delimited text file to a CSV file

 A tab-delimited text file is a text file whose units of text are separated by a tab character.
 These tab characters organize the text into tabular data.
-You can convert the file to a CSV (comma-separated values) file by using a spreadsheet application such as Microsoft Excel or LibreOffice Calc.
+You can convert the file to a CSV (comma-separated values) file using a spreadsheet application, such as Microsoft Excel or LibreOffice Calc.

 Using Microsoft Excel

 - Open Microsoft Excel.

-- Click the File tab in the top Ribbon menu and select the Open option.
+- Click the File tab in the Ribbon menu and click the Open option.

 - Click the Browse option to bring up the Open or Browse window.

 - Next to the File Name field, click the File Type drop-down menu and select the Text Files option.

 - Navigate to the location of the text file, select it, and click the Open button.

 - In the Text Import Wizard, the Delimited option should already be selected (shown below).
 Click the Next button to go to Step 2 of the wizard.

 If the text file has a header row (row that identifies the name of each column of data), click the check box for My data has headers.

 - Make sure the Tab option is checked and validate the data is separated correctly in the Data preview section.

 - To format each column of data, like text, date, or numeric, click the Next button and select the format type for each column of data.
 If you don't need to format each column of data, click the Finish button.

 - The text file data is converted to spreadsheet format.
-Again, click the File tab in the top Ribbon menu and select the Save As option.
+Again, click the File tab in the Ribbon menu and select the Save As option.

 - In the Save As window, select the CSV (Comma delimited) (*.csv) option in the Save as type drop-down menu.

-- Type in a name for the CSV file in the File name field, navigate to where you want to save the file, then click the Save button.
+- Type a name for the CSV file in the File name field, navigate to where you want to save the file, then click the Save button.